tpaknok/Indoor_ants/README.md

 |ant_genus_placement.csv| Genera missing from the backbone phylogenetic tree (Economo et al. 2018).
 |backbone_MLtree_RaxML.tre| Backbone tree obtained from (Economo et al. 2018).
 |Bentity2_shapefile_fullres| 546 spatial polygons (i.e., regions) in the analyses.
 Also available in AntMaps (https://antmaps.org/)
 |capacity.csv| Response capacity data from Early et al. (2016).
-Availabe in https://www.fabiogeography.com/data
+Availabe at https://www.fabiogeography.com/data
+|Classification_Mark.csv| Habitat strata data of ants from Wong et al. (2023).
 |clim_invasion_df.csv| Processed data after script 1 & 2, and ready for statistical analyses (scripts 3-5).
 |Exotic_record_date.csv| Alien species records from GABI (Guénard et al. 2017).
 Visit AntMaps (https://antmaps.org/) for the most updated information.
 |GISS.csv| Impact scores of each species obtained from Gruber et al. (2022).
 We added a column "Health_type" categorizing if the health impacts are only associated with ant attacking people.
 Non-attack records were excluded from the analyses.
 |match_bentity.csv| Some records are associated with names not mentioned in the Bentity2 system.
 We used this csv file to re-classify them.
 |Native.csv| Native distributions of all ants from GABI (Guénard et al. 2017).
 Visit AntMaps (https://antmaps.org/) for the most updated information.
+|socioeconomy.csv| Data for the socioeconomy analyses at country levels (Fig .S5).

 # Figure
 The folder contains all figures included in the manuscript.